 Honors History: the Early Years

-The summer before starting my freshman year in 1973, I received a letter from the UC Davis admissions department, asking if I wanted to be part of a small program by the unusual name of "Integrated Studies."
+A month or two before starting my freshman year in 1973, I received a letter in the mail from the UC Davis admissions department (which I later learned was sent randomly to one out of every three incoming freshmen), asking if I wanted to be part of a small program called by the unusual name of "Integrated Studies."
 If I accepted, I would live in the same dorm with the other students in the program and we would take core courses together the first year.
 With minimal knowledge of this program, I decided to apply.
-Like the jump I took decades later when I went skydiving, it was a blind leap of faith into unknown territory, praying for a good outcome.
+Like the jump I took decades later when I went skydiving, it was a blind faith leap into unknown territory, praying for a good outcome.
 Thankfully, both were great life experiences.

 By living together in Tercero B Building, our social lives and classroom lives were also integrated.
 All my friends in my first year at UC Davis were in the Integrated Studies Program.
 For me, Integrated Studies turned UC Davis from a large state school into a small liberal arts college.
 I knew my professors personally; my classes were not lectures, but discourse; and my classmates were my buddies.

-Over forty years away from Integrated Studies, its lessons and influence still impact my life – and not merely how I practice my profession.
+Over forty years away from Integrated Studies, its lessons and influence still impact my life--and not just in how I practice my profession.
 You see, my wife of 34 years, was a fellow Integrated Studies classmate.

 Tags